shubhiM/Distributed-Key-Value-Store/README.md

 For each server process running on machine we have one database instance shared across all http requests.

-Instructons to run the program:
+Instructions to run the program:
 ===============================
 1) Run servers as per the requirement as follows: python httpServer.py <hostname> <port>